 4 Pillars & 11 Indicators Of Flipped Learning.
 4 Pillars & 12 Standards Of Flipped Learning by Kari M.

 Arfstrom, Executive Director of the Flipped Learning Network Flipped Learning Defined 10 Common Misconceptions About The Flipped Classroom, by Kelly Walsh, offered some insight.
+As did Mike Acedo in his article titled 10 Pros And Cons Of A Flipped Classroom.
 A Radical Approach to Teaching Canadian Students in the Digital Age.
 This fall, Graham Johnson gave up lecturing to his students.

 With this tool you can crop a video to only use the portion you need for your specific class.
 Another feature is you can add your own voice by inserting audio notes or recording over the video.
 The embed quiz feature allows you to add questions at random points in the video to engage students and check their understanding of the material.
 With EDpuzzle you can locate video from a number of sources including Youtube, Teacher Tube, Khan Academy, TED and LearnZillion.
 Once complete you can upload your completed video to the EDpuzzle library.
 Click here to visit the site.
 Flipping the Music Classroom.
 In celebration of my fun new “12 Days of Ed Tech” rap and video, this week on FlippedClassroomWorkshop.com we’re sharing articles and resources focused on flipping the music classroom!